jeremycastelli/Wordpress-new-project-config/readme.md

 ##So what it does?
 The script will
 - Prompt you for a project name
-- Create a new folder
+- Create a new folder with the project name
 - Fetch and Install the latest wordpress build
 - Remove readme.html and license.txt
 - Fetch your favorite starter theme and rename it with your project name